Appearance

 The Codify backend provides four code editing tools for configuration files.
 You can choose the appropriate configuration based on your needs, and they are all in JSON format.

-from your team to write the configuration files so that they can obtain the code format they require.
+If you are a designer, we recommend inviting frontend developers from your team to write the configuration files so that they can obtain the code format they require.
 If you are a developer, please continue reading the following Configuration File Writing Guide

 Configuration File Writing Guide